confidential-containers/.github/CONTRIBUTING.md

 First off, Confidential Containers (CoCo) is an open source project.
-You probably already knew that, but it's good to be clear that we welcome contributions, involvement, and insight from everyone.
+You probably already knew that, but it's good to be clear that we welcome contributions, involvement, and insights from everyone.
 Just make sure to follow the [code of conduct](CODE_OF_CONDUCT.md).

 CoCo is licensed with [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).